henvic/vehikel/README.md

 There are three modules: default, services and api.
 And also a simple redirector system.

 #### The services module
-It's command-line interface (CLI) based, not web based.
+It's CLI based, not web based.
 Point of entry: *bin/services*

 #### Web based points of entry